outline/react-roving-tabindex/README.md

   // The ref of the input to be controlled. const ref = useRef<HTMLButtonElement>(null);

-  // handleKeyDown and handleClick are stable for the lifetime of the component: const { tabIndex, focused, handleKeyDown, handleClick, handleFocus } =
+  // onKeyDown and onClick are stable for the lifetime of the component: const { tabIndex, focused, onKeyDown, onClick, onFocus } = useRovingTabIndex(
-    useRovingTabIndex(
     ref, // Don't change the value of this ref. disabled // But change this as you like throughout the lifetime of the component.
   );

   // Use some mechanism to set focus on the button if it gets focus.
   // In this case I use the included useFocusEffect hook: